Russian police block mobilization protests, arrest hundreds - NewsBreak

 The Defense Ministry said about 300,000 people would be summoned to active duty, but the order left a door open to many more getting called into service.
 Most Russian men ages 18-65 are automatically counted as reservists.

 On Saturday, police deployed in force in the cities where protests were scheduled by opposition group Vesna and supporters of jailed opposition leader Alexei Navalny.
-They moved quickly to arrest demonstrators, most of them young people, before they could hold protests.
+They moved quickly to arrest demonstrators, most of them young people, before they could begin their protests.

-A young woman climbed on a bench and shouted “We aren't cannon fodder!” before police took her away.
+One young woman climbed on a bench and shouted, “We aren't cannon fodder!” before police took her away.

 In the city of Novosibirsk in eastern Siberia, over 70 people were detained after singing an innocuous Soviet-era song praising peace.